otagobioinformaticsspringschool/intro-git/docs/2_summary_setup.md

     $ git config --global user.email "<username@email.com>"
     ```

-Please use your own name and email address instead of Dracula's.
+Please use your own name and email address.
 This user name and email will be associated with your subsequent Git activity,
 which means that any changes pushed to
 [GitHub](https://github.com/),
 [BitBucket](https://bitbucket.org/),